mdditt2000/kubernetes-1-19/cis 2.5/hubMode/README.md

 ![diagram](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.5/hubMode/diagram/2021-06-07_12-13-34.png)

 CIS maps perfectly to both roles.
 With HubMode CIS can better assist NetOps transform from imperative to declarative using AS3 declarations, no matter of the mode.
-In this example the Infrastructure Provider is creating the ConfigMap in the default namespace while the Application Developers is creating the Pod Deployments/Services in n1 namespace.
+In this example the Infrastructure Provider is creating the ConfigMaps in the namespace control-hub-1/2 while the Application Developers is creating the Pod Deployments/Services in n1 namespace.
 Using HubMode, CIS will detect the associated endpoints using the service discovery labels regards of the namespace.
 This is consistent with CIS 1.x.

 ![diagram](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.5/hubMode/diagram/2021-06-14_10-35-47.png)